simpleanalytics/docs/_docs/55_events/50_server-side.md

 }
 ```

-It's advised to include the user agent of the device, because the defaults could be detected as robots.
+It's advised to include the user agent of the device because the defaults could be detected as robots.

 ## Example

-Sometimes you just want to send some test data.
+Occasionally you just want to send some test data.
 Here is an example with cURL to send data:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{